 With nearly 5 million registered voters, Los Angeles County represents the largest voting jurisdiction in the United States.
 Guaranteeing every citizen the right to an accessible and intuitive voting experience has been the highest priority for the Los Angeles County Registrar-Recorder’s office, which oversees the election process.

-To revamp its antiquated voting system that dates back to the 1960s, LA County hired IDEO to build its next-generation replacement, a modular system that could adapt over time.
+To revamp its antiquated voting system that dates back to the 1960s, LA County hired IDEO to design the concept, look, and feel of its next-generation replacement, a modular system that could adapt over time.
 And just as important, one that would be designed, developed, and owned by the county.